 We use public cloud hosting with Amazon Web Services (AWS) and depend on AWS' ability to protect their data centers against damage or interruption from natural disasters, power or telecommunications failures, criminal acts, and similar events.
 Our operations depend on protecting the cloud infrastructure hosted by AWS by maintaining the configuration, architecture, and interconnection specifications, as well as the information stored in these virtual data centers and transmitted by third-party internet service providers.
 In limited occasions, we have experienced service disruptions in the past, and may experience interruptions or delays in our solutions in the future.
 We may also incur significant costs for using alternative equipment or taking other actions in preparation for, or in reaction to, events that damage the data storage services we use.
 Although we have disaster recovery plans that utilize various data storage locations, any incident affecting our data storage or internet service providers' infrastructure that may be caused by fire, flood, severe storm, earthquake, power loss, telecommunications failures, unauthorized intrusion, computer viruses and disabling devices, natural disasters, war or other military conflict, including an escalation of the conflict between Russia and Ukraine, terrorist attacks, negligence, and other similar events beyond our control could negatively affect our solutions.
+Additionally, in July 2024, a software update by CrowdStrike Holdings, Inc., a cybersecurity technology company, causing widespread crashes of Windows systems into which it was integrated, including certain Windows systems used by our vendors and customers.
+As of the date of this Quarterly Report on Form 10-Q, we have not experienced any significant impacts as a result of the CrowdStrike software update, but we could in the future experience similar software-induced interruptions to our operations.
 Any prolonged service disruption affecting our solutions could damage our reputation with current and potential clients, expose us to liability, cause us to lose clients, or otherwise harm our business.
 In the event of damage or interruption to our solutions, our insurance policies may not adequately compensate us for any losses that we may incur.